 For the most part, if you choose to ignore the candy part of Halloween, your 1 year won’t notice.
 (Okay, if they have older siblings and they are closer to 2 they might!)
 Here are some tips for handling Halloween with a one year old.

-- If you do go trick-or-treating or have some candy around, a lollipop is often a simple way to satisfy a little one’s urge to participate because they don’t have any expectations of eating a whole pile.
+- If you do go trick-or-treating or have some candy around, a lollipop or a soft piece of chocolate like a Hershey’s bar is often a simple option.

 TIP: Remove any potential choking hazards from accessible candy such as things with hard, whole nuts, anything super sticky or chewy, round candies, or gum.